 If you’re looking for a credit card that gives you rewards, the M&T Bank PerksPLUS Gold Visa CheckCard is one of the best debit cards with rewards.

-Unlike other cards on this list, there is no annual fee, which makes it suitable for people who don’t want to pay extra to get a reward.
+Unlike other cards on this list, there is no annual fee, making it suitable for people who don’t want to pay extra for a reward.

 The M&T Bank PerksPLUS Gold Visa CheckCard has no foreign transaction fees and gives you 1% cash back on every purchase you make with your card.
 You can redeem your rewards in the following ways:

 The TD Bank Convenience Checking Account Debit Card offers 1% cash back on all purchases.
 In addition, you can earn an additional 1% cash back when you make up to 30 debit card purchases in one of the rotating categories (which change every quarter).
 These include gas stations, grocery stores, and more.

 You also get 1% cash back on mobile payments and online shopping (up to $3,000 per quarter), plus 0.5% cash back on all other eligible purchases.
 This card has no annual fee, and it doesn’t have foreign transaction fees either.

 U.S. Bank Flexperks Travel Rewards Visa Signature Card

 The U.S. Bank Flexperks Travel Rewards Visa Signature Card earns points for flights, hotels, and other travel purchases just like the Barclaycard Arrival Plus World Elite MasterCard.